Aspen Logo

 Grooming Through The Night

-The swing-shift snow grooming crew shows up on the scene to manipulate the snow with snowcats once the lifts close.
+The swing-shift snow grooming crew shows up on the scene from 3:30pm to 11:30pm to manipulate the snow with snowcats once the lifts close.
 Then, from 11:30pm until 9:30am, the graveyard crew takes over grooming.

 snow cat driver operates his cat after hours at snowmass mountain

-On Snowmass Mountain a staff of 28 groom an average of 30 trails a night with nine snow cats, plus two additional snowcats and a winch cat for terrain-park work.
-According to Operator Mark Gressett, one of the biggest challenges for the grooming crews can be early season snow conditions with little snow.
-However, Mother Nature was generous this year before the ski areas opened, so crews have had ample snow to work with.
+On Snowmass Mountain a 9 man crew grooms an average of 30 trails a night with nine snow cats, plus two additional snowcats and a winch cat for terrain-park operation.
+According to long term operator Mark Gressett, one of the biggest challenges for the grooming crews can be early season conditions when there is little natural snow.

 Snowmaking Night And Day